platformatic/platformatic/docs/reference/db/schema-support.md

   ...
 ```

-:::danger
-If two tables with the same name are present in different schemas, an error is thrown.
-Tables with the same name in different schema are not supported.
+The entities name are then generated in the form `schemaName + entityName`, PascalCase (this is necessary to avoid name collisions in case there are tables with same name in different schemas).
+So for instance for the example above we generate the `Test1Movie` and `Test2User` entities.

+:::info
+***Please pay attention to the entity names when using schema, these are also used to setup authorization rules***
 :::